darricktheprogrammer/aria2r/docs/overview.md

 	                        Path to an aria2c formatted input file -d, --dry-run         Read the input file or urls and build the request, but don't send it to the aria2 instance.
-	  --host HOST           The ip or address where aria2 is located.
+	  --host HOST           The ip or fully qualified domain name where aria2 is located.
 (Default: localhost)
 	  --port PORT           The port that aria2 listens on.
 (Default: 8600) --rpc-secret RPC_SECRET
 	                        Secret authorization token set for the aria2 rpc